nvmwill/nexmo-developer/_tutorials/en/video/subscribe-streams/javascript/2-subscribe-to-a-stream.md

     session.subscribe(event.stream);
 });

-// Replace with your API key and token: session.connect(token, function (error) {
+// Replace with your App ID and token: session.connect(token, function (error) {
     if(error) {
         // failed to connect